oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 5. Optionally create an encryption secret

-   - The ```WebLogic Deploy Tool``` encryption option is one of two options for encrypting sensitive information that's stored in a model.
+   - The ```WebLogic Deploy Tool``` encryption option is one of two options for encrypting sensitive information stored in a model.

      > __NOTE__: Oracle recommends storing sensitive information using Kubernetes secrets when practical instead of relying on the WDT encryption option.
 See [Using Secrets in Model Files](#using-secrets-in-model-files).

    - If you want to use the WDT encryption option, then you need to create a secret to store the encryption passphrase.
 The passphrase will be used to decrypt the model during domain creation.
-The secret can be named anything but it must contain a key named ```wdtpassword```.
-Note that it's a best practice to label secrets with their domain UID to help ensure that cleanup scripts can find and delete them.
+The secret can be named anything, but it must contain a key named ```passphrase```.
+Note that it is a best practice to label secrets with their domain UID to help ensure that cleanup scripts can find and delete them.

      ```
      kubectl -n sample-domain1-ns \
        create secret generic sample-domain1-wdt-secret \
-       --from-literal=wdtpassword=welcome1
+       --from-literal=passphrase=welcome1
      kubectl -n sample-domain1-ns \
        label secret sample-domain1-wdt-secret \
        weblogic.domainUID=sample-domain1